 Cranberries: the small wonder

 Cranberry is called the berry of all seasons.
 Though it is native to North America; still through preservation techniques, it is available all over the world as fruit, juices and capsules.
 The berries are small, hard oval in shape and a little sour to taste.
-Cranberry juice is a major use of cranberries; it is usually either sweetened or blended with other fruit juices to reduce its natural severe tartness.
+While enjoyed raw by some, most cranberries are turned into juice.
+To combat the naturally tart flavour, producers sweeten it or blend it with other fruit juices.

 Cranberries score among the highest of all fruits in antioxidant activity.
 This wonder fruit apart from helping us in preventing premature aging and lifestyle disorders has lots of other benefits.
 Cranberry juice may inhibit the formation of plaque and subsequent tooth decay.
-Consumption of cranberry juice has also been found to be beneficial in preventing urinary tract infections.
+Studies have shown that drinking cranberry juice can help prevent urinary tract infections.

-Urinary tract infections: A urinary tract infection, or UTI, is an infection that can happen anywhere along the urinary tract.
-It is a very common complaint seen among females.
-Cranberry has long been recommended as a preventive measure against repeated urinary tract infections (refer to links mentioned at the end).
+A urinary tract infection, or UTI, is an infection that can happen anywhere along the urinary tract.
+Females commonly experience this complaint.
+The recommendation for preventing recurrent urinary tract infections has long included the use of cranberry (refer to the links mentioned at the end).
 It works by preventing Escherichia coli or E. coli, the most common cause of urinary tract infections from adhering to the walls of the urinary tract, making it difficult for an infection to take hold.
 It will not, however, kill the bacteria once they have settled and start multiplying in the body.
-It is also taken to prevent kidney stones.
+People also take it to prevent kidney stones.

-Diets including cranberries may help support memory function, coordination and healthy immune system.
+Diets including cranberries may help support memory function, coordination and a healthy immune system.

 A Healthy Snack!
-Cranberries are high in vitamin C and fiber along with being cholesterol-free, fat-free and low in sodium which makes them an excellent snack for weight watchers and health-conscious people.
+Cranberries are high in vitamin C and fibre, along with being cholesterol-free, fat-free and low in sodium.
+This makes them an excellent snack for Weight Watchers and health-conscious people.

 http://www.ncbi.nlm.nih.gov/pubmed/16329274